 On June 17, 1997, the City of Chicago announced that airlines operating at Chicago O'Hare International Airport (O'Hare) had agreed to use designated noise abatement flight procedures in accordance with the Fly Quiet Program.
-This program was implemented in an effort to reduce the impacts of aircraft noise on neighborhoods surrounding O'Hare.
-The Fly Quiet Program is a voluntary program that encourages pilots and air traffic controllers to use designated nighttime preferential runways and flight tracks developed by the Chicago Department of Aviation (CDA) in cooperation with the O'Hare Noise Compatibility Commission (ONCC), the airlines and the air traffic controllers.
+This program was implemented to reduce the impacts of aircraft noise on neighborhoods surrounding O'Hare.
+The Fly Quiet Program is a voluntary program that encourages pilots and air traffic controllers to use designated nighttime preferential runways and flight tracks developed by the Chicago Department of Aviation (CDA) in cooperation with the O'Hare Noise Compatibility Commission (ONCC), the airlines, and the air traffic controllers.
 These preferred routes are intended to direct aircraft over less-populated areas, such as forest preserves and highways, as well as commercial and industrial areas.

 The FAA conducted an environmental analysis called the Written Re-Evaluation of the O'Hare Modernization Environmental Impact Statement for the Interim Fly Quiet Runway Rotation Plan.
-The CDA's submittal and subsequent approval can be found below.
+The CDA's submittal and the subsequent FAA approval can be found below.

 Test 1